nus-cs2030s/2324-s2/docs/18-interface.md

 As we mentioned at the beginning of this module, it is common for software requirements, and their design, to continuously evolve.
 Once we define an interface that is exposed beyond the abstraction barrier, however, it is difficult to change that interface.

 Suppose that, after we define that `GetAreable` interface, other developers in the team start to write classes that implement this interface.
 One fine day, we realized that we need to add more methods to the `getAreable`.
-Perhaps we need methods `getSqFt()` and `getMeter2()` in the interface.
-But, one cannot simply change the interface and add these abstract methods now.
-The other developers would have to change their classes to add the implementation of two methods, or else their code would not compile!
+Perhaps we need methods `getAreaInSquareFeet()` and `getAreaInSquareMeter()` in the interface.
+But, one cannot simply add these abstract methods to `getAreable`.
+Otherwise, the other developers would be forced to change their classes to add the implementation of the two methods.
+Or else, their code would not compile.
+Imagine how unhappy they would be!

 This is what happened to the Java language when they transitioned from version 7 to version 8.
-The language needed to add a bunch of useful methods to standard interfaces provided by the Java library, but doing so would break existing code in the 1990s that rely on these interfaces.
+The language needed to add a bunch of useful methods to standard interfaces provided by the Java library, but doing so would break existing code written in Java version 7 or before, that rely on these interfaces.

-The solution that Java came up with is the allow an interface to provide a default implementation of methods that all implementation subclasses will inherit (unless they override).
+The solution that Java came up with is to allow an interface to provide a _default implementation_ of methods that all implementation subclasses will inherit (unless they override).
 A method with default implementation is tagged with the `default` keyword.
-This leads to a less elegant situation where an `interface` has some abstract methods and some non-abstract default methods.
-In CS2030S, we refer to these as _impure interfaces_ and it is a pain to explain since it breaks our clean distinction between a class and an interface.  _We prefer not to talk about it_ -- but it is there in Java 8 and up.
+This design leads to a less elegant situation where an `interface` has some abstract methods and some non-abstract default methods.
+In CS2030S, we refer to these as _impure interfaces_.
+It is a pain to explain since it breaks our clean distinction between a class and an interface.  _We prefer not to talk about it_ -- but it is there in Java 8 and up.

 [^1]: Although in recent Java releases, this is less common.